How to Inspect PMTiles Metadata with CLI Tools

 bash

-# Linux (x86_64) — check releases page for the latest version
+# Linux (x86_64) — replace VERSION with the latest release tag

 | tar xz pmtiles